-- Identifying key players (school and community response personnel); - Parent/family involvement in plan development; - Developing assumptions; - Developing a hazards profile; - Identifying resource requirements (alignment with Continuity of Operations Plan (COOP) is essential); - Establishing a chain of command and lines of succession Incident Command System (ICS); and - Developing the plan.
+- Identifying key players (school and community response personnel). - Parent/family involvement in plan development. - Developing assumptions. - Developing a hazards profile. - Identifying resource requirements (alignment with the continuity of operations plan (COOP) is essential). - Establishing a chain of command and lines of succession (the incident command system (ICS)). - Developing the plan.